ethereum-optimism/optimism/.gitbook/contents/developer/exchange-integration.md

 ### Sending tokens between L1 and L2

-For the most common usecase, moving tokens around, we've created the Standard Token Bridge.
-The Standard Token Bridge is a simple smart contract with all the functionality you need to move tokens between Boba Network and Ethereum.
+For the most common usecase, moving tokens around, we provide the Standard Token Bridge.
+The Standard Token Bridge is a simple smart contract with all the functionality you need to move tokens between Boba Network and Ethereum .
+Technical details may be found in the [Optimism documentation](https://docs.optimism.io/builders/app-developers/bridging/standard-bridge).

 <figure><img src="../../assets/using the standard token bridge.png" alt=""><figcaption></figcaption></figure>